 The hiring of personnel is done on a rolling basis as additional employees are needed.
 We do not post job openings as our needs can change without notice; so please apply at any time.

-Please refrain from calling about open positions, hiring status, qualifications or the status of your application unless requested to or it is absolutely necessary to do so.
-After submission of an application, you can follow up on its status via email to the Director of Operations as listed above.
+Please refrain from calling about open positions, hiring status, qualifications, or the status of your application unless requested to or it is absolutely necessary to do so.
+After submission of an application, you can follow up on its status via emails as listed above.

 Applications will be kept active for a period of time of no more than six months.
-You will receive a call or letter within a reasonable period after submission informing you of the status of your application.
-If you are declined you may re-apply again at any time after receipt of the letter.
+You will receive an email within a reasonable period after submission informing your application has been received.

 Competitive paid earned and sick time package